-If you enjoy self-improvement and are looking to build some good habits into your life, then definitely consider picking up James Clear’s famous publication Atomic Habits: An Easy and Proven Way to Build Good Habits & Break Bad Ones.
+If you enjoy self-improvement and are looking to build some good habits into your life, then consider picking up James Clear’s famous book Atomic Habits: An Easy and Proven Way to Build Good Habits & Break Bad Ones.

 One Big Reason I Love This Book